 This article first appeared in the CHRISTIAN RESEARCH JOURNAL, volume 35, number 05 (2012).
 The full text of this article in PDF format can be obtained by clicking here.
-For further information or to subscribe to the CHRISTIAN RESEARCH JOURNAL go to: http://www.equip.org/christian-research-journal/
+For further information about the CHRISTIAN RESEARCH JOURNAL click here.

 PRO: Why I’d Say YES! to the Invitation

 Is it permissible to attend the same-sex wedding of an immediate family member?
 Such a question immediately elicits many opinions.
 A decade ago, the same question would have engendered little discussion because it would have seemed so remote to most people.
 Twenty years ago, the response to such a question might have been, “What a weird question!”
 Not so today, for most of us have close friends, co-workers, or relatives who have “come out” and the issue of homosexuality is no longer remote.
 At the very least, the cultural push to accept and affirm the homo- sexual lifestyle, under the social rubric of tolerance, has made the question quite pertinent.